ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 We propose three possibile solutions:
 1. Remove all free-text explanations for school self-evaluation;
-2. Provide schools with pre-compiled questionnaire in place of free-text;
+2. Provide schools with pre-compiled questionnaire in place of guidelines;
 3. Check text semi-automatically before publication (most ideal in order not to loose interesting information, but also most expensive).

 #### Licenses